 The Horticultural Sciences degree program is for students with an interest in horticulture (fruits, vegetables, floral design, greenhouse, and nursery production).
 The program offers two tracks – one with an emphasis horticultural production and management and one with a science emphasis for those students with an interest in attending graduate school following the B.S. degree.
 The science track emphasizes coursework in botany, plant physiology, and horticultural science as well as an undergraduate research experience.

 Undergraduate Student Handbook

-Agricultural Biotechnology is a College-wide, interdepartmental program that encompasses cellular and molecular approaches to the manipulation and improvement of agricultural plants, animals and microorganisms, and the control of agricultural pests and diseases.
-Agricultural Biotechnology students complete a firm foundation in the principles of genetics and molecular biology of both prokaryotic and eukaryotic organisms.
-Each student specializes in an area appropriate to their career objectives, including: microbial, fungal, plant, insect and mammalian biotechnology.
+Agricultural and Medical Biotechnology (ABT) is an interdepartmental program that combines basic scientific concepts with problem solving and critical thinking skills to address medical and agricultural issues.
+ABT students complete coursework that provides a firm foundation in the principles of genetics and molecular biology of both prokaryotic and eukaryotic organisms.
+Each student specializes in an area appropriate to their career objectives, including microbial, fungal, plant, insect and mammalian biotechnology.